CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 ```text
 bash DS2019Client.bin --keep
 ```
-The installation process fails, but provides a temporay installation directory.
+The installation process fails, but provides a temporary installation directory.
 Go to this direcory and modify the actual installation script a bit and execute the modified version:

 ```text